 - Begin with the end in mind.
-Parents should start by envisioning a challenging, fulfilling life for their child.
+Parents should start by envisioning a challenging, fulfilling life for their student.
 Does it consist of college?
 A job?
 A home of their own?
 “Don’t just think about their graduation day, go further,” said Fitzgerald.
 “Expand your thinking about what your student might be doing (next).”
 Transition is the beginning, not the end.

 - Pursue work opportunities.
-Help your child experience as many jobs as possible through work placements or internships.
+Help your adult child experience as many jobs as possible through work placements or internships.
 At Perkins, students are exposed to a wide array of vocations from a young age.
 As a result, they are better prepared to identify career goals as young adults.

 - Have a back-up plan.
 When Fitzgerald helps Perkins students map out their future, she makes sure to include more than one route.
 “We have a plan A, B, C and D,” she said.
 Transition planning can be an uncertain time for students and their families – it’s best to be prepared and flexible.